-YES continues to deliver all Employment Ontario programs and services virtually.
-Call 807-623-0768 to connect with our team, text: 807-633-7990 or e-mail: firstname.lastname@example.org.
+The YES Employment Services office and Resource Area is open to the public.
+We have implemented capacity limits, and safety protocols to protect our staff, visitors and clients.
+YES will continue to deliver all Employment Ontario programs and services virtually upon request.
+Call 807-623-0768 to connect with our team, text: 807-633-7990 or e-mail: email@example.com.
 Visit this page for ongoing updates.
-The YES Resource Area remains closed to the public at this time.
-Stay safe.

 COVID-19 Supports and Resources